Greystone Ladies Club

 Facts and/or accomplishments during your year(s) served?
 151 members!
 The Board authorized a $250 per month donation to our monthly charities.
 Our membership, along with the Board contributions, the monies raised from the Children's Illumination Christmas tree and our membership's DHR Christmas donations, gave over $12,000 in money, goods and services to the Birmingham community.
 The Board appointed long-time members Ann Layne and Wilma Thompson to Member Emeritus.
 Monthly programs were fun and very well attended!
 We averaged 85+ for each program.
 There was a great variety of events ranging from two wonderful fashion shows, a mixology expert (offering actual samples which provided for a lively audience!) and beautiful tablescapes, just to mention a few.
 The end of the year "Groovin' Thru the 70s" was truly an event to remember!
 Great decorations complete with lava lamps and photo booth, 70's disco music (can you dance to the "Hustle"!), wonderful food/drinks and an all-around "groovy" atmosphere.
 What a way to end a spectacular year!

-The Greystone Ladies Club logo was created in 2002 to remind us of the diversity of ladies in Greystone who come from different backgrounds and locales, but together produce a harmonious "bouquet."
+The first Greystone Ladies Club logo was created in 2002 to remind us of the diversity of ladies in Greystone who come from different backgrounds and locales, but together produce a harmonious "bouquet."
 The different flowers brought together by a ribbon shows the sweet fragrance of friendship and service to the community of Greystone, accomplishing what none could do alone.

-The GLC is honored that Hollis Traylor, former Greystone resident and GLC member, established a lovely and meaningful logo to represent the ladies of Greystone!
+The GLC is honored that Hollis Traylor, former Greystone resident and GLC member, established a lovely and meaningful logo to represent the ladies of Greystone.

 by Mary Sue Ludwig